INTEGRATED MANAGEMENT SYSTEM (IMS)

 We maintain membership to industry affiliations such as the British Metals Recycling Association, Bureau of International Recycling and Industry Council for Electronics Recycling; this ensures good awareness of future legislative changes but also enables our voice to be heard by regulators and other 3rd parties.

-In 2007, we achieved accreditation to the ISO 9001:2008 Quality Standard for both Liverpool Yard and Dock areas and our Manchester Yard.
+We have achieved accreditation to the ISO 9001 Quality Standard for all of our sites.
 We are proud of this achievement and use it to ensure that all business dealings with the Company, whether it is the buying of material or overseas export, are performed and handled in a professional, efficient manner.

 S. Norton & Co Ltd. is dedicated to the provision of metal recycling services and products that satisfy its customer needs in terms of quality, cost and timing.
 We have developed an effective Customer Concerns and Satisfaction procedure and welcome all feedback from our customers whether positive or to raise a concern/complaint about any aspect of the company.
 This feedback is vital in ensuring we continually improve the service we provide to meet our customer needs and expectations.

 A safe place to visit and work

 We have a commitment to the safety of our workforce, contractors and visitors and also to members of the public and we understand and can demonstrate that safety is of paramount importance.
-We operate an effective Health & Safety Management system and have achieved BS OHSAS 18001 certification, the Occupational Health and Safety Management standard.
+We operate an effective Health & Safety Management system and have achieved OHSAS 18001 certification, the Occupational Health and Safety Management standard.

 We have a dedicated Health & Safety Team and staff at all levels within the company are trained to a high standard of Health & Safety and understand the benefits of having responsibility for their own safety and that of others.